 You must not understand this safety feature as a guarantee that TinkerTool System cannot be misused to damage important user or system files even if it is left at its recommended setting.

-The option Deauthorize administrator after each completed operation controls if TinkerTool System should allow macOS to cache and reuse name and password of an administrative user after these credentials have been entered correctly and no more than 5 minutes have passed since the last successful authorization.
-For further details, please see the section on changing the security policy in the chapter The First Launch of the Application.
+The option Deauthorize administrator after each completed operation controls if TinkerTool System should cache and reuse name and password of an administrative user after these credentials have been entered correctly and no more than 5 minutes have passed since the last successful authorization.
+For further details, please see the chapter The security policy of TinkerTool System.

 The buttons in the box Display of Memory Sizes allow you to select how the program should round the number of bytes whenever it needs to represent the size of storage space or main memory: